apigee-127/volos-connectors/volos-pgsql/README.md

 # Usage

 There are two examples below, one basic example and one that uses the ``avault`` (Apigee Vault) Node.js module, which is a secure local storage module.
-Apigee Vault is used to encrypt sensitive login credentials sent to the backend database.
+Apigee Vault is used to encrypt sensitive login credentials sent to the backend service.

 ### Simple example without Apigee Vault